How to Brush Your Dog’s Teeth

 Unfortunately, some dogs never learn to tolerate tooth-brushing.
 Wiping a piece of gauze over these dogs’ teeth two to three times a week can still remove plaque and bacteria and improve oral health.
 You can also ask your veterinarian for assistance at your next check-up.

-Does my dog still need a dental cleaning if I brush their teeth?
+Does my dog still need a veterinary dental cleaning if I brush their teeth?

 Yes.
 Brushing reduces the amount of tartar, plaque, and harmful bacteria in your dog’s mouth, but it doesn’t entirely eliminate them.
 Even with brushing, your dog will still need dental cleanings periodically, just as people do.
 Your vet can thoroughly clean your dog’s teeth and gums, and also look for cavities, fractures, and other dental issues.